 TSi = target strength of sample i

-Ri = the corrected range of the sample defined as Ri = ri - at
+Ri = the corrected range of the TS sample at Ri (m) from the transducer.

 The algorithm begins by removing data for which no targets need to be determined (i.e. data above and below the exclusions lines) and then processes the data in two main phases: